sagrawalx/sagrawalx.github.io/teaching/sp19-b5_ma315/sir.md

 \frac{dI}{dt} &= bSI - cI \\
 \frac{dR}{dt} &= cI
 \end{aligned}$$
-Be sure to explain precisely what $S, I$ and $R$ stand for in your model.
+Be sure to explain precisely what $S$, $I$, and $R$ stand for in your model.
 What units do they have?
 What real world interpretation do the parameters $b$ and $c$ have?
 What simplifying assumptions about the scenario make this system of ODEs appropriate?